MathGoOli-Random-projects/Csharp-Vector/README.md

 # Csharp Vector

-This project is focussed on learning C# OOP
+This project has focussed on learning C# OOP